 From the steppe to the streets of the capital Ulan Bator, Mongolians evince a distrust of Chinese.
 The sentiment goes beyond a neo-Nazi fringe that shaves the head of Mongolian women who sleep with Chinese.
 Almost everyone says China is stealing Mongolia's coal.

-When NBA star Dwight Howard appeared at an outdoor promotion for leading mobile phone operator Mobicom Corp. in Ulan Bator last November, the popular Mongolian rapper Gee warmed up the crowd with his hit "Hujaa" -- a pejorative term for Chinese.
+When NBA star Dwight Howard appeared at an outdoor promotion for leading mobile phone operator Mobicom Corp. in Ulan Bator in November 2011, the popular Mongolian rapper Gee warmed up the crowd with his hit "Hujaa" -- a pejorative term for Chinese.

 Unlike neighboring countries from Japan to India, Mongolia has no Chinatowns.
 The tens of thousands of Chinese workers drawn to Mongolia's mineral boom are rarely seen, living in fenced-off mining camps hidden in the vastness of the Gobi or behind high construction walls at building sites in the capital Ulan Bator.
 They are told to stay off the streets to avoid being beaten up by youth gangs.
 The few Chinese restaurants advertise "Asian" food, not Chinese.